 If you require a different configuration, see the next section.

-If you want to deploy ArcGIS Notebook Server on a different operating system, different machine type, or different cloud platform than is provided by Esri, you must install and configure the software on an instance offered by your cloud provider.
+To deploy ArcGIS Notebook Server on a different operating system, different machine type, or different cloud platform than is provided by Esri, you must install and configure the software on an instance offered by your cloud provider.
 The instance must meet the hardware, software, firewall, temporary space, file handle and process limits, SSL certificate, and domain name requirements described in this page.
 Keep in mind the following if you install and configure your own cloud instance for ArcGIS Notebook Server:

 - Deploying ArcGIS Notebook Server on Windows machines in Amazon Web Services is not supported.
 It's recommended that you deploy the software on Ubuntu machines if you use Amazon Web Services.